 Healthy pizza anyone?
 Vegetarian?
 Yes, it is possible!
 But, will it taste rubbish?
 Not really, you can make a healthier version of pizza which is full of flavours and delicious too.

 I never actually make pizza at home and only eat it on rare occasions in restaurants such as Pizza Express.
-This is my first attempt of trying to make a ‘healthy’ pizza at home.
+This is my first attempt at trying to make a ‘healthy’ pizza at home.
 But I cheated!
-For the base I used artisan wholemeal pizza base from Dough It Yourself and if you want to cheat too, you can buy this online here.
+For the base, I used artisan wholemeal pizza base from Dough It Yourself and if you want to cheat too, you can buy this online here.
 There should be also other companies selling this kind of base though.
 Check if they have anything like that at your local health food store.

-At the end, this healthy vegetarian pizza turned out great, apart from the spinach!
+In the end, this healthy vegetarian pizza turned out great, apart from the spinach!
 I made a mistake and baked pizza with spinach leaves on top when I should have added them at the end and just eat them raw with pizza.
 Well, lesson learnt for next time.

 The recipe below is for 2 people and it’s for 2 pizza bases.